-Exhibit 1 Global Application of the Code and Standards (continued)
+Exhibit 1.
+Application of the Code and Standards

-Applicable Law Duties Explanation Member resides in NS country, does business in MS country; MS law applies.
+Applicable Law Duties Explanation Member resides in NS country, does business in LS country; LS law applies.
+Member must adhere to the Code and Standards.
+Because applicable law is less strict than the Code and Standards, the member must adhere to the Code and Standards.
+Member resides in NS country, does business in MS country; MS law applies.
 Member must adhere to the law of MS country.
-Because applicable law is stricter than the Code and Standards, member must adhere to the more strict applicable law.
+Because applicable law is stricter than the Code and Standards, member must adhere to the stricter applicable law.
 Member resides in LS country, does business in NS country; LS law applies.
 Member must adhere to the Code and Standards.
 Because applicable law is less strict than the Code and Standards, member must adhere to the Code and Standards.
 Member resides in LS country, does business in MS country; MS law applies.
 Member must adhere to the law of MS country.
-Because applicable law is stricter than the Code and Standards, member must adhere to the more strict applicable law.
+Because applicable law is stricter than the Code and Standards, member must adhere to the stricter applicable law.
 Member resides in LS country, does business in NS country; LS law applies, but it states that law of locality where business is conducted governs.
 Member must adhere to the Code and Standards.
 Because applicable law states that the law of the locality where the business is conducted governs and there is no local law, the member must adhere to the Code and Standards.
 Member resides in LS country, does business in MS country; LS law applies, but it states that law of locality where business is conducted governs.
 Member must adhere to the law of MS country.
-Because applicable law of the locality where the business is conducted governs and local law is stricter than the Code and Standards, member must adhere to the more strict applicable law.
+Because applicable law of the locality where the business is conducted governs and local law is stricter than the Code and Standards, member must adhere to the stricter applicable law.
 Member resides in MS country, does business in LS country; MS law applies.
 Member must adhere to the law of MS country.
-Because applicable law is stricter than the Code and Standards, member must adhere to the more strict applicable law.
+Because applicable law is stricter than the Code and Standards, member must adhere to the stricter applicable law.
+Member resides in MS country, does business in LS country; MS law applies, but it states that law of locality where business is conducted governs.
+Member must adhere to the Code and Standards.
+Because applicable law states that the law of the locality where the business is conducted governs and local law is less strict than the Code and Standards, member must adhere to the Code and Standards.
+Member resides in MS country, does business in LS country with a client who is a citizen of LS country; MS law applies, but it states that the law of the client's home country governs.
+Member must adhere to the Code and Standards.
+Because applicable law states that the law of the client's home country governs (which is less strict than the Code and Standards), member must adhere to the Code and Standards.
+Member resides in MS country, does business in LS country with a client who is a citizen of MS country; MS law applies, but it states that the law of the client's home country governs.
+Member must adhere to the law of MS country.
+Because applicable law states that the law of the client's home country governs and the law of the client's home country is stricter than the Code and Standards, the member must adhere to the stricter applicable law.